Your browser is not supported or outdated so some features of the site might not be available.

 Amazon Echo Studio

 Depending on your listening habits, you may prefer either the Amazon Echo Studio or the Apple HomePod (2nd generation).
-These speakers are designed to be integrated with products that are in their respective ecosystems, like Amazon's Zigbee hub or Apple's AirPlay.
-Apple's Siri does a bit better at hearing your commands in noisy environments, and it brings more rumble in the low-bass.
-However, the Amazon speaker is more customizable thanks to the bass and treble adjustments in its companion app.
+These speakers are designed for integration with products that are in their respective ecosystems, like Amazon's Zigbee hub or Apple's AirPlay.
+Apple's Siri does a bit better at hearing your commands in noisy environments, and it brings more rumble in the low bass.
+However, the Amazon speaker is more customizable thanks to its companion app's bass and treble adjustments.

 Google Nest Audio